 For Solidarity Projects and Volunteering Teams in High Priority Areas, proposals that pass the individual quality thresholds and the overall quality threshold will be considered for funding, within the limits of the available budget.
-The rest of the proposals will be rejected.
+The rest of the proposals will be put on reserve list, if additional budget becomes available (where applicable) or rejected.

-The full set of award criteria applying to each of the Actions implemented through this Guide are described in Part B and C of this Guide.
+The award criteria applying to each of the Actions implemented through this Guide are described in Part B and C of this Guide.